TomAwezome/cerberus2080-c-demos/README.md

 # cerberus2080-c-demos

-Demo programs for the CERBERUS 2080™ written in C using Z88DK.
+Demo programs for the [The Byte Attic's CERBERUS 2080™](https://github.com/TheByteAttic/CERBERUS2080) computer written in C using Z88DK.

 ## Setup